JKimani77/Password-locker/README.md

 # Password Locker

 ### By **Joshua Kimani**,
-#### Published date **14/06/19**
+#### Published on  **14/06/19**
  ---
 ## Description

-An application that allows users to generate and store passwords named credentials.
+An application that allows users to generate and store password named credentials.

 ## Documentation

-The project works responsively and had no errors during testing, stores data and displays it with the help of short codes.
+The project works responsively and had no errors during testing, stores data and displays the data.

 ---